DaMilyutin/ylems/README.md

 ### Language restrictions

 By now I rely on `C++17`.
-This can be downgreaded to `C++11`, I guess.
+This can be downgraded to `C++11`, I guess.
 But it is 2023 now.

 ### Mutability

-In most cases I assume that Yield does const-iteration.
+In most cases I assume that `Yield` does const-iteration.

 ## Basic blocks

 ### tag base

-We want to have pipeline with distibuishable DSL.
+We want to have pipeline with distibuishable DSLs.
 That's why some sort of static polymorphysm must be used.
 I chose to use one based on inheritance deduction.
 This is less SFINAE but user elements implementation requires to publically inherit from special tag struct.

-Since we may want to have separate pipelines with different precedence, we may have different tags fpr them.
+Since we may want to have separate pipelines with different precedence, we may have different tags for them.
-That's why in ylems namespace tag is obligatory.
+That's why tag is obligatory in ylems namespace.

 ### Yield

-Anything iterable can be Yield.
+Anything iterable can be `Yield`.

 ### Sink

-Must provide at least method `consume` either generic or specific with signature `bool consume(E e)` with E be either value or reference.
+Must provide at least one method `consume` either generic or specific with signature of form `bool consume(E e)` with E be either value or reference.

 Returned `bool` is signal for iteration to continue (`true`) or to stop (`false`).

 ### Link

-If Link has some yield interaction implemented one may have ranges functionality for `Yield/Link`. ex. range based for.
+If `Link` has some yield interaction, one may have ranges functionality for `Yield/Link`. ex. range based for.
-To work right in case `Yield/Link` Link must provide generic methods begin(Y&), end(Y&) returning iterator and sentinel.
+To work right in case `Yield/Link` `Link` must provide generic methods begin(Y const&), end(Y const&) returning iterator and sentinel.
 (iterator and sentinel are impelmentation details.
-FYI, Since C++17 Sentinel type can have different type than iterator).
+FYI, Since C++17 sentinel type can have different type than iterator).

-If Link has Sink interaction implemented one may have Sink functionality for `Link/Sink`.
+If Link has `Sink` interaction implemented one may have `Sink` functionality for `Link/Sink`.
-To work right with `Link/Sink` Link must provide method `bool feed(S& sink, E e) const` with E be either value or reference and S,E be generic or specific.
+To work right with `Link/Sink` `Link` must provide at least one specific or generic method in form `bool feed(S& sink, E e) const` with E be either value or reference.
 After this done `consume` is available.

+Returned `bool` is signal for iteration to continue (`true`) or to stop (`false`).

 ## Link Categories